§ Verifiable Public Registry v2 Specification

 This section is non-normative.

-A trust registry, or verifiable data registry, is an approved list of issuers and verifiers that are authorized to issue/verify certain credentials in an ecosystem.
+A trust registry is an approved list of recognized ecosystem participants, such as trust registry operators, credential issuers and verifiers that are authorized to onboard ecosystem participants, and or issue/verify certain credentials in an ecosystem.

 A trust registry typically expose APIs that are consumed by services that would like to query its database, and take decisions based on the returned result: